fbpx

 In this article, we take a look at proof of funds requirements in 2024 across 20 destinations.

 Please note: These sums are exclusive of what may be required for tuition, health insurance, airfare/travel, additional family members, or other fees.
 They are the funds the governments expect individual students to have available to them while studying for a certain time period.
 Also note: These values can change every year, and sometimes proof of funds depends on the student’s country and type of study.
 The best source of current information for students and agents are individual institutions and government officials.
-Our research is current as of April 2024.
+The following figures were updated in July 2024, and are current as of that month.

 Australia: AUD$29,710 (US$19,537)